The Amazing Race 15

-Dating couple Meghan Rickey and Cheyne Whitney were the winners of this season, while brothers Sam and Dan McMillen finished in second place, and married couple Brian Kleinschmidt and Ericka Dunlap finished in third.
+Dating couple Meghan Rickey and Cheyne Whitney were the winners of this season, while brothers Sam and Dan McMillen finished in second place, and married couple Brian Kleinschmidt and Ericka Dunlap finished in third place.

 Production

 Development and filming

 CBS aired the fifteenth season during the start of the 2009–2010 television season.
-This season, teams traveled 25000 mi, visiting eight countries in 21 days, including first-time visits to Estonia and the Czech Republic.
+Teams were spotted at Los Angeles International Airport on July 18, 2009.
+Teams raced through the Dutch province of Groningen on July 30, 2009.
+A leg was also filmed in Tallinn, Estonia, on August 3, 2009.
+Filming lasted for 21 days and concluded on August 7, 2009, in Las Vegas.
+This season, teams traveled 25000 mi, visiting eight countries, including first-time visits to Estonia and the Czech Republic.